I want to share with you a problem someone had with their box hedging that surrounds a lawn area.

 Brown circular patches were appearing on the grass side of the box hedge, all at roughly the same height.

-The owner’s Labrador was being accused of causing the damage so I was pleased to be able to exonerate the dog of all blame.
+The owner’s Labrador was accused of causing the damage so I was pleased to exonerate the dog of all blame.

-The problem is a result of the hot exhaust on a lawnmower.
-This is not normally an issue if the gardener keeps moving along the hedge when cutting the grass.
-The damage is done when the lawnmower is stationary next to the box hedge because the gardener needs to empty the grass collector box, or check a mobile phone.
+The damage is a result of the hot exhaust on a lawnmower.
+Not normally an issue if the gardener keeps moving along the box hedging when cutting the grass.

-This is one of the downsides of growing grass up close to box hedging.
 A simple way to avoid the damage is to invest in a battery powered or electric mower.
-But if this is not possible then keep moving past the hedge when cutting the grass and only stop the lawnmower when at a safe distance.
+But if this is not possible then always keep moving past the hedge when cutting the grass and only stop the lawnmower when at a safe distance.